ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 docpad install ghpages
 ```

 Create a repository for your blog on Github.
 I called mine [ruairitobrien-blog](https://github.com/ruairitobrien/ruairitobrien-blog).
-Then you need to create a Github repository that follows a particular naming convention to automatically become your Github Pages site i.e. Guthub will automatically serve up what's in that repository at http://www.{your-github-username}.github.io.
+Then you need to create a Github repository that follows a particular naming convention to automatically become your Github Pages site i.e. Github will automatically serve up what's in that repository at http://www.{your-github-username}.github.io.
 If you want your own URL for that you can but I'm not covering that here.
 The repository just has to use the naming convention {your-github-username}.github.io.
 Mine is here: https://github.com/ruairitobrien/ruairitobrien.github.io

 Why do you need two repositories?
-Well, you don't really but you would need docpad to output all the generated static site stuff to the root of your project and that would be a but messy.
+Well, you don't really but you would need docpad to output all the generated static site stuff to the root of your project and that would be a bit messy.
 Better to continue letting docpad put everything in the 'out' directory.

 To use the plugin, create a remote called target and set it to your Guthub user name as mentioned here in the docs: